CH2-PS482/antuk-api/README.md

 - Method: `POST`
 - Path: `{url}/auth/login`
-- Description: used to log into the application
+- Description: used to log into the application.
 - Request Body:

 ```bash